vamsudheer-gif/genai-rag-api/README.md

 # GenAI RAG API (FastAPI + Ollama)
+End-to-end Retrieval-Augmented Generation (RAG) API using FastAPI, FAISS, and Ollama with PDF document ingestion and semantic search.

 This project demonstrates a Retrieval-Augmented Generation (RAG) system built using FastAPI and a local LLM via Ollama.